 - Stiffness and pain in muscles and joints

 - Irritability “Grumpy old men” syndrome

 - Heart disease & Atherosclerosis

 - Slow wound healing

-Thyroid hormones are responsible for regulating body temperature, metabolism, and brain function.
-These are metabolic hormones that affect almost every cell in the male body.
-Thyroid has been proven to be a safe and effective treatment for lowering cholesterol.
+Thyroid hormones are ultimately responsible for regulating the body.
+For example, these are hormones that affect almost every cell in the male body.
+As a result, thyroid treatments have proven to be a safe and effective treatment for lowering cholesterol.

 DHEA is a precursor to other sex hormones.
-It is secreted by the adrenal glands and works to improve the function of the immune system and brain function.
-DHEA been shown to increase energy, reduce visceral fat and decrease cholesterol levels.
-In recent studies, DHEA has even been used as an anti-stress hormone that helps fight the effects stress can have on a person’s immune system.
+For example, it is also released by the adrenal glands.
+Then works to improve the function of the immune system and brain function.
+In fact, DHEA has shown to increase energy, reduce visceral fat and cholesterol levels.
+In recent studies, DHEA is used as an anti-stress hormone.
+After all, it helps fight the effects that stress can have on a person’s immune system.